jeanwsr/mokit-doc-mdbook/src/chap_appdx.md

 A12: This does not affect the computations.
 It is just a tiny bug of old versions of OpenMolcas if the QCMaquis support is compiled but not used.
 You can find this problem here.
 It is recommended to update your OpenMolcas to the latest version.

+### Q13: is density in fch correct?
-Q13: Is 'Total SCF Density' in `*_NO.fch` file correct?
+Is 'Total SCF Density' in `*_NO.fch` file correct?
 Can it be used to perform wave function analysis?

 A13: Yes.
 The CASCI/CASSCF total densities are correct in generate `*_NO.fch` files.
 Besides, the GVB density is in `*_s.fch` file, and the UHF density are both in `*_uhf.fch` and `*_uno.fch` files.
 Other types of `*.fch` files (`*_asrot.fch`, etc) do not have well-defined density.
 Density and natural orbitals are not calculated for post-CASSCF methods (NEVPT2, CASPT2, MRCISD, etc).

+### Q14: Syntax error: Bad fd number
-Q14: I found the error `sh: 1: Syntax error: Bad fd number` on the terminal/screen.
+I found the error `sh: 1: Syntax error: Bad fd number` on the terminal/screen.
 Why?
 How to solve the problem?

 A14: This often occurs on Ubuntu* OS, where the default sh is `/bin/dash`, not `/usr/bin/bash`.
 Please read Section 2.2.4 for details and examples.

+### Q15: Warning for OMP_STACKSIZE
-Q15: I found the following warnings on terminal/screen, or output of `automr`:
+I found the following warnings on terminal/screen, or output of `automr`:
 ```
 OMP: Warning #181: OMP_STACKSIZE: ignored because KMP_STACKSIZE has been defined
 ```